poppins/poppins/README.md

 * Step 4, Establish a keyless ssh login to the client.

 ### Configuration ###
 All configuration in {filename}.poppins.ini.
-See example.poppins.ini for indtructions.
+See example.poppins.ini for instructions.

 ### Deployment ###
 SYNOPSIS